aau-claaudia/hpc/docs/mistral/guides/index.md

 # Mistral guides and documentation

-Start with reading our [Responsible use of Mistral](/mistral/guides/responsible-use/) and the [Terms and Conditions](/mistral/terms-and-conditions/). **Level 2 or 3 data** may only be processed in a dedicated workspace requested through the Serviceportal.
-A dedicated workspace and a WorkZone case number from Grants and Contracts are also required before an API key is issued.
+Start with [Responsible use of Mistral](/mistral/guides/responsible-use/) for a short how-to.
+The [T&C](/mistral/terms-and-conditions/) are the binding rules.
+Everyone must [apply for access](/mistral/how-to-access/).
+The default workspace is for **Level 1 data with no personal data**.
+A dedicated workspace is required for Level 2 or 3 data, and for **personal data**.

 Mistral also provides two main resources for product documentation and support.
 Use these as your first stop for questions about features, models, the API, and troubleshooting.